sickbubble/sickbubble/README.md

 ## 👨‍💻 About Me

-- Software Developer at ProtaSoftware
+- Software Developer at NETCAD
 - 🏗️ Civil Engineer by education
 - 💻 C# | VB.NET | Unity enthusiast